OSPF is easy to understand – once you get over the FIVE BILLION new acronyms and buzzwords that you need to memorise.

 Well, as it happens, that’s exactly what the different kinds of “stub area” do!

-It turns out that the way OSPF advertises prefixes from other areas, and prefixes that are redistributed into OSPF, is different from the way OSPF advertises prefixes from within the area your router is in – and this “different way” involves using different types of Link-State Advertisement.
+It turns out that the way OSPF advertises prefixes from other areas is different from the way OSPF advertises prefixes from within the area your router is in.
+The same is true for prefixes that didn’t originate from OSPF: redistributed prefixes are advertised in a slightly different way too.
+This “different way” involves using different types of Link-State Advertisement.
 You might remember that these LSAs are like the building blocks of the entire OSPF database, containing all the topology/prefix/cost information – and knowing the different types of LSAs that are generated gives us the power to choose which LSA types we want to let in, and which ones we want to get rid of.

 Later on we’ll talk more about these LSA types.
 For now, let’s build a lab.